 Concentration risk arises as a result of the concentration of exposures within the same category, whether it is a geographical allocation, asset type, industry sector or counterparty.
 As the Fund's mandate is to invest predominantly in the biotechnology and healthcare sectors in Canada and the United States, the Fund is exposed to risks specific to the biotechnology and healthcare sectors, which are discussed below.
 Please refer to the Schedule of investments for a listing of the Fund's portfolio.

 The following tables summarize the investment concentration risks that are relevant for the Fund based on its investment objective.
-The Underlying Assets may change due to ongoing portfolio transactions.
 The investment portfolio may change due to ongoing portfolio transactions.